Orildo-Tech/SVG-SPACE/docs/SECURITY.md

 This document outlines the security practices and procedures for SVG-SPACE.

+## Security Contact

+For security vulnerabilities, email: **security@orildo.tech**

+Do not create GitHub issues for security vulnerabilities.

 ## Reporting Security Issues

 If you discover a security vulnerability, please report it responsibly rather than creating a public issue.